 These can vary widely depending on what you are doing, some thick bulk jackets are made from raw fleece and weigh a tone! but other beautifully made thin vests are light and easy to wear.
 Experimentation, planning and practice is the key to these.

-If you are making a medium size light weight Nuno jacket would need 200 grams of wool tops to go with your silk fibres and fabric.
+If you are making a medium size light weight Nuno vest would need about 200 grams of wool tops to go with your silk fibres and any silk fabric pieces.

 Above all have fun with your felting and enjoy what ever you make even if it is not quite what you intended... even I have a few of those lurking in the cupboard reminding me gently occasionally to stop and think a little more before jumping in the deep end!
 But isn't that all part of the fun?? :)